Table of Contents

 Structured agendas and protocols to ensure goals of alignment, rigor, progression with NG standards, and efficient use of time in meetings.

-Consultants for Science, Social Studies, and Math standards connections.
+Consultants for Science, Social Studies, ELA, and Math standards connections.

 Increasing instructional capacity and raising student achievement